-The following dust control procedures are typically implemented for roads in active use for CCR management activities at the CCR Units and the Generating Facility, or that are being traveled by equipment employed in CCR management activities.
+The following dust control procedures are typically implemented for roads in active use for CCR management activities at the Facility, or that are being traveled by equipment employed in CCR management activities.

-- Reduced vehicle speeds over active landfill cells are observed to reduce dust mobilization.
-During high wind conditions, operations and related traffic may be reduced or halted. - During transportation, CCR is covered using well-fitted tarps water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the CCR Unit or Generating Facility may be sprayed by water trucks during daily operation as necessary. - Paved roads at the Generating Facility may be cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, may also be sprayed by water truck. - ✓ All dust control procedures that have been implemented on the Facility roads are performing as expected and are controlling fugitive dust.
+- Reduced speeds are observed for vehicles travelling on active Landfill cells. - During high wind conditions, operations and related traffic may be reduced or halted. - During transportation, CCR is covered using well-fitted tarps to reduce the potential for CCR becoming airborne during truck transport.
+If tarps are not practical or dusting is observed, water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the CCR Unit or Generating Facility are sprayed by water trucks during daily operation as necessary. - Paved roads at the Generating Facility are cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, may also be sprayed by water truck.

+✓ All dust control procedures that have been implemented on the Facility roads are performing as expected and are controlling fugitive dust.